daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 ```

 This script uses the Hugging Face `snapshot_download` method to download the `Mamba-Codestral-7B-v0.1` model files.
-It authenticates using a Hugging Face `access token` and saves the model files in a specified directory (`mistral_models`)
+It authenticates using a Hugging Face `access token`(make sure to replace with your token) and saves the model files
-The script ensures the directory exists, downloads all files from the model repository, and provides status messages
+in a specified directory (`mistral_models`) The script ensures the directory exists, downloads all files from the model repository,
-to confirm the download process.
+and provides status messages to confirm the download process.

 - **Step 2.5**: Add the Script `generate_text.py`

-Now we are going to create a script to generate the text from Mamba-Codestral-7B-v0.1 model.
+Now we will create a script to generate the text from Mamba-Codestral-7B-v0.1 model.

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM